50 Ways To Make Money At Home In Rural Areas To Reinvent Yourself

 13. Computer Troubleshooting

 If you have a knack for fixing computers, this is a good place to start.
-Leave a card on church billboards, at grocery stores, offer personalized service, GREAT CUSTOMER SERVICE and affordable rates.
+Leave a card on church billboards, at grocery stores, offer personalized service, UNRIVALED AND UNMATCHED CUSTOMER SERVICE and affordable rates.

 14. Thrift Store Buyer